learn-co-curriculum/react-ts-typescript-intro/README.md

 ## Install TypeScript

 TypeScript is readily available as an npm package.
-Let's install it onto our machines globally in terimnal with the command:
+Let's install it onto our machines globally in terminal with the command:

 `npm install -g typescript`